Car-dependency harms your health.

 Driving involves nothing but sitting

-Driving, most simply, sitting in a seat while using another source of energy to move you.
+Driving is, most simply, sitting in a seat while using another source of energy to move you.
 Unlike walking or biking, driving leads to sedentary lifestyles with less movement and exercise.
-Research shows that driving is correlated with low physical activity, obesity, and even poor sleep and mental health.
-This has been demonstrated many, many, many times.
-This has lead to Americans dying younger than almost every other developed country.
+Research shows that driving correlates with low physical activity, obesity, and even poor sleep and mental health.
+This has been demonstrated many, many, many times, and has lead to Americans dying younger than in almost every other developed country.

-It is, of course, possible to maintain physical activity such as by paying for gym memberships, but this limits physical activity to wealthier individuals.
+It is, of course, possible to maintain physical activity, such as by paying for a gym membership, but this limits physical activity to wealthier individuals.
 Additionally, poorer individuals usually live farther away from their jobs, and longer commute times eat into exercise time.
-Even for those who choose to go to the gym, it takes proactive effort to schedule time and travel to one, making it less likely for people to work out.
+Even for those who choose to go to the gym, it takes proactive effort to schedule time and travel to one, making it more difficult to get regular exercise.

 Cars pollute your personal environment

 Cars also create particulate pollution from tire dust, which is filled with toxic and carcinogenic materials that are several thousand times more dangerous than engine exhaust.
-Tire dust is responsible for 78% of ocean microplastics, and tire pollution is worse with electric vehicles since they are heavier and create more tire wear.
+Tire dust is responsible for 78% of ocean microplastics, and, since they are much heavier than normal cars, electric vehicles produce significantly more tire pollution.
 All of this can even cause higher pollution inside a car, directly harming the passengers.

 Driving is stressful and deadly

 Driving is not just bad for our health, it’s bad for our wellbeing.
 It has been known for a long time that driving is extremely stressful.
-By contrast, bicyclists are the happiest commuters, in part because it keeps people healthy, exercising outdoors, and connected to nature.
-Likewise, taking transit improves mental and physical health.
-Walking is also better for mental health, and there’s even evidence that bicyclists are better people than drivers.
+Bicyclists, in contrast, are the happiest commuters, in part because biking keeps people healthy, exercising outdoors, and connected to nature.
+Likewise, taking transit improves mental and physical health, walking also benefits mental health, and there’s even evidence that bicyclists are better people than drivers.

-Commuting by a means other than driving is not just a mental health luxury, it’s a matter of life and death.
+Commuting without a car is not just a mental health luxury, it’s a matter of life and death.
 Worldwide, cars are the leading cause of death for people under 30, and in some years, it is the single most common cause of death in the entire United States.
 Many, many, many, many organizations have called driving a “public health crisis”.
-More than 40,000 Americans die each year from cars, making cars akin to genocide.
+More than 40,000 Americans die each year from cars, making automobile infrastructure as deadly as genocides.

-Cars are even increasingly used as intentional weapons, accounting for half of all terrorism-related deaths in 2016, as they are far too easily accessible and allow a single violent individual to mow down dozens of pedestrians.
+Cars are even increasingly used as intentional weapons.
+Cars accounted for half of all terrorism-related deaths in 2016, as they are far too easily accessible and allow a single violent individual to mow down dozens of pedestrians.
 Vehicle ramming is now a defined category of terrorist incident being monitored by the FBI and DHS.

 Multimodal transit increases physical activity and mental wellbeing